awforsythe/TrackSniffer/README.md

 - It targets `Music.app` instead of the outdated `iTunes.app`
 - For simplicity, it uses a hardcoded path _(which you can edit yourself)_ instead of prompting you to choose a file in Finder every time you run it
-- It can run directly in Script Editor without requiring you to build it to an Application _(although you can still do that if you want)_
+- It's meant to be run directly from **Script Editor**, without needing to be built to an Application
 - It writes the track information to the text file in UTF-8 format, meaning that OBS will display Unicode characters (like the `é` in `Pokémon`) correctly, instead of going blank when you're playing a song with special characters in the title

 ## How to use this script